muriloGervasio/multitenant-tenant-nestjs/README.md

 export class AppModule {}
 ```

-By doing this we are going to set the tenantId in the CLS context for each request.
+By doing this we are going to set the `tenant_id` in the CLS context for each request.
 Now we can just use this tenantId to filter the data based on the tenant that is making the request.

-Now we can just prevent the user from making a request without the tenantId or to access data he does not have access by creating a guard.
+Now we can just prevent the user from making a request without the `tenant_id` or to access data he does not have access by creating a guard.

 ```typescript
 @Injectable()